Madrid is one of the most vibrant cities in the world, and if you’ve allotted yourself only one day in Madrid, you’ve got your work cut out for you.

 This is by far the easiest way and it’s my #1 recommendation if you want a smooth entry to Madrid.

-It’s typically a few dollars more than a taxi or Uber, but you’ll be greeted at the airport and will get driven in without having to worry about getting a taxi or figuring out the subway.
+I like to use Welcome Pickups: it’s typically a few dollars more than a taxi or Uber, but you’ll be greeted at the airport by your dedicated driver.

-If you’re not a confident international traveler, I’d pay a few euros more for an organized pickup — it’ll save you some headache for a minimal additional fee.
+If you’re not a confident international traveler, I’d pay a few euros more for an organized pickup like with Welcome — it’ll save you some headache for a minimal additional fee.

 There are two metro stations at Madrid-Barajas Airport: one at Terminal 2 and one at Terminal 4.